 Clip-on fans are the smallest size, and they take up zero space on a floor or a table.
 Although they do not broadcast a breeze throughout the room, these fans provide focused cooling for individual comfort.

 Tabletop fans offer more widespread cooling capabilities than clip-on fans.
-The typical footprint ranges from approximately 6 inches by 6 inches to 10 inches by 12 inches, and they stand about 10 to 15 inches tall.
+The typical footprint ranges from approximately 6 inches long by 6 inches wide to 12 inches long by 10 inches wide, and they stand about 10 to 15 inches tall.

 Tower and pedestal fans are the largest sizes.
 These fans are designed for placement on a floor, and they oscillate to offer whole-room cooling.
-Tower fans are approximately 11 inches by 11 inches to 13 inches by 13 inches, and pedestal fans are a bit larger.
+Tower fans are typically about 11 inches long by 11 inches wide to 13 inches long by 13 inches wide, and pedestal fans are a bit larger.
 Both pedestal and tower fans range in height from around 30 to 48 inches.

 Power and Speed

 Quiet fans offer airflow settings that affect the speed at which air blows forth in the room.
 Some fans feature modes of operation, including normal, natural,and sleep.
 The sleep mode ensures the quietest setting to minimize noise while providing a cool breeze for sleeping.

 In addition to modes, quiet fans also feature airspeed settings, including low, medium, high, and highest.
 Alternatively, some models boast settings with descriptive names like white noise, refresh, and power cool.
 The general principle is that the lower settings produce the least noise and the gentlest breeze.

 Larger fans produce more cooling power via a more robust motor.
 This makes larger models desirable for whole-room cooling.
 Smaller fans with a less powerful motor offer directional cooling for focused areas of a room or for individual comfort.